georgemulu/georgemulu/README.md

 - 👋 Hi, I’m @georgemulu
 - 👀 I’m interested in DevOps and cloud
 - 🌱 I’m currently learning front end development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web projects
-- 📫 How to reach
+- 📫 How to reach through twitter and whatsapp
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: ...